ApeWorX/ape/docs/userguides/accounts.md

 If you do not use the `--word-count` option, Ape will use the default word count of 12.

-You can use all of these together or separately to control the way ape creates and displays your account information.
+You can use all of these together or separately to control the way Ape creates and displays your account information.

 If you already have an account and you wish to import it into Ape (say, from Metamask), you can use the [import command](../commands/accounts.html#accounts-import):